 Marshall Curry is a two-time Academy Award nominated filmmaker.
-He was the director of STREET FIGHT, RACING DREAMS, IF A TREE FALLS: A STORY OF THE EARTH LIBERATION FRONT, POINT AND SHOOT, and executive producer of MISTAKEN FOR STRANGERS.
+He is the director of STREET FIGHT, RACING DREAMS, IF A TREE FALLS: A STORY OF THE EARTH LIBERATION FRONT, POINT AND SHOOT, and executive producer of MISTAKEN FOR STRANGERS.

 Street Fight: Curry got his start shooting, editing, directing and producing the documentary STREET FIGHT, which explored urban politics during Cory Booker's first run for mayor of Newark, NJ.

 STREET FIGHT won the Audience Awards at the Tribeca Film Festival, AFI/Discovery SilverDocs Festival, and Hot Docs Festival.
 It also received the Jury Prize at Hot Docs and was nominated for a Writer's Guild of America (WGA) Award.
 The film went on to be nominated for an Academy Award and an Emmy.